Have you ever wondered why is your online store not selling very much?

 And be sure to update your content on a frequent basis.

-Lastly, one of the most transformative things you can do for your business is implement or improve your client follow-up.
+Lastly, one of the most transformative things you can do for your business is implementing or improving your client follow-up.

 This is essential to connect with your clients, and will also give you the opportunity to get to know them better, so you’ll know exactly what they need and what they’re looking for in the future.